w3f/polkadot-wiki/docs/learn/learn-auction.md

 ### Lease Extension with Overlapping Slots

-Aquire a slot where the first LP is before the last LP of the current slot.
+Acquire a slot where the first LP is before the last LP of the current slot.

 - Register a new 'paraId'
 - Win a slot auction with the new 'paraId'